Mariner's Stow

 No items found.

-The Mariner’s Stow began as a creative response to the problem of misplaced books, a temporary storage solution for readers in motion.
-Now, it stands as a tactile exploration of sustainable design.
+This project began as a creative response to the problem of misplaced books, a temporary storage solution for readers on the go.
+As I ideated, I realized that it could be an exploration of sustainable design too.

-Crafted from reclaimed cherry wood and material from discarded fishing industry textiles (such as sail cloth, and Nylon Netting), the piece functions as both a catchall and a refined companion in the home’s entryway.
+Crafted from reclaimed cherry wod and materiadiscarded fishing industry textiles (such as sail cloth, and Nylon Netting), the piece functions as both a catchall and a companion for the home’s entryway.

 No items found.